dsummersl/medsum/README.md

     player is playing.
 - Add an option to refine the prompt instructions.
 - Add a timestamp option to the HTML so you can jump to a specific spot (or bookmark)
+- Add an option to ignore video on video files.

 # Limitations